Too Much Sun

 The Anton vibe is helped by Too Much Sun’s country-home setting, where Audrey descends upon her neurotic, estranged daughter, Kitty (Jennifer Westfeldt), and contemplates leaving showbiz.
 Kitty’s sci-fi-writer husband, Dennis (Ken Barnett) chafes at his mother-in-law’s unwelcome visit, but he’s got more on his mind, namely a teen neighbor (Matt Dickson) who deals pot.
 Pretty soon Audrey has her own romantic designs on said teen’s widower dad (Richard Bekins).
 Silver stirs in an unhappy assistant (Matt Dellapina) to Audrey’s odious agent for extra laughs.

 All the Silver trademarks are here—dragon mom, damaged daughter, sexual betrayal.
 But they emerge fresh in Mark Brokaw’s smart, delicate staging.
 For her part, Lavin sucks the poison out of every zinger, swirls it for a moment, then spits it out.
 She savors acts of emotional brutality (some, it turns out, morally sound) like they’re vintage wine.
-Cheers.—Theater review by David Cote
+Cheers.—David Cote

 Follow David Cote on Twitter: @davidcote